 Miele is a German manufacturer specializing in high-end household appliances, including everything from refrigerators to washing machines, not to mention cooktop ranges and coffee machines.
 Miele vacuums are well-renowned for their premium build quality, strong performance on a wide variety of surfaces, and general ease of maintenance.

 The best Miele vacuum that we've tested is the Miele Complete C3.
-This high-end bagged vacuum delivers exceptional debris pickup, regardless of the variant you go for, thanks to its potent 1200W motor and variable suction control.
-Build quality is also fantastic across the board, and all C3 models have an allergen-sealed body.
-However, springing for the flagship C3 Brilliant model also nets you many convenience features, like an additional automatic suction adjustment setting, handle-mounted controls, a HEPA-rated post-motor filter, and additional sound insulation for its motor, which is already very quiet, to begin with.
+Regardless of the model variant you go for, all Miele C3 models offer exceptional performance on bare floors and carpets, thanks to a potent 1200W motor and variable suction control.
+Build quality is also fantastic; all C3 models have an allergen-sealed body made of sturdy high-grade plastic as well as a stainless steel wand.
+However, going for the flagship C3 Brilliant model also nets you a bunch of extra convenience features, like an automatic surface-sensitive power adjustment setting, handle-mounted controls, a HEPA-rated post-motor filter, and additional sound insulation for its motor, which is already very quiet to begin with.

-The Miele also has a trio of floorheads: an extra wide parquet tool for easily-scratched floors, a universal pure suction floorhead with retractable bristles intended for hard floors and low-pile carpet, and Miele's SEB 236 height-adjustable powerhead, ensuring strong performance on a wide variety of surfaces.
-All of this comes at a very high cost, and if you don't mind missing out on the C3 Brilliant's additional convenience features and don't need the multi-surface pure suction floorhead, a cheaper C3 model like the C3 Kona will deliver very similar overall performance on most surfaces.
+The Brilliant also comes with a trio of floorheads: an extra wide parquet tool for bare floors, a universal pure suction floorhead with retractable bristles intended for hard floors and low-pile carpet, and Miele's SEB 236 height-adjustable powerhead, so you can clean everything from hardwood to plush carpeting with ease.
+Unfortunately, all of this comes at a very high cost.
+If you don't mind missing out on the C3 Brilliant's additional convenience features and don't need the multi-surface pure suction floorhead, a cheaper C3 model like the C3 Kona will deliver similar overall performance on most surfaces.

-If you aren't comfortable spending as much on a vacuum and want something with a marginally smaller footprint, the Miele Classic C1 Cat & Dog PowerLine is a fantastic choice.
-This variant of the vacuum sits near the top of the C1 lineup, and that means it carries the same disadvantages as the pricier C3 lineup; inferior build quality, no integrated tool storage compartment, and a shorter power cord.
+If you aren't comfortable spending as much on a vacuum and want a marginally smaller footprint, the Miele Classic C1 Cat & Dog PowerLine is a fantastic choice.
+Right off the bat, it's important to note that there are a few sacrifices that come with the C1's cheaper price point compared to the Miele Complete C3, including inferior build quality, no built-in tool storage compartment, and a shorter power cord.
 It also doesn't have the C3 Brilliant's handle-mounted controls or automatic power adjustment settings.
-However, all C1s have the same 1200W suction motor, resulting in similarly fantastic debris pickup performance.
+However, all C1s have the same 1200W suction motor, producing similarly fantastic debris pickup performance.

 The best Miele vacuum cleaner we've tested at a budget-friendly price is the Miele Classic C1 Pure Suction PowerLine.
-Of course, 'budget' is a relative term for Miele, whose offerings tend to be pretty pricey.
-The fact remains that this entry-level C1 variant is considerably less expensive than practically every other model the manufacturer offers.
-There's a compromise to be made, however; unlike the outwardly similar C1 Cat & Dog or C1 HomeCare, the C1 Pure Suction doesn't have an electrosocket at the base of its hose, meaning it's completely incompatible with powered floorheads.
-It won't be an issue if you only have bare floors or very low-pile carpeting in your home, but it does mean that you'll have to go for a pricier model if you have a lot of thick rugs to clean and need the surface agitation that only a powerhead can provide.
+Of course, 'budget' is a relative term since even basic Miele models are pretty pricey.
+That said, this entry-level C1 variant is still considerably less expensive than almost every other model the manufacturer offers.
+There's a compromise to be made, however; unlike the outwardly similar C1 Cat & Dog, the C1 Pure Suction doesn't have a power socket at the base of its hose, meaning it's completely incompatible with powered floorheads.
+This won't be an issue if you only have bare floors or very low-pile carpeting in your home.
+Still, it does mean that you'll have to go for the pricier model variants if you have a lot of thick rugs to clean and need the surface agitation that only a powerhead can provide.

 Like most Miele vacuums, it's also remarkably easy to maintain, and maneuverability is great.
-Its power cord and hose are short, so you might need to swap outlets when cleaning larger rooms.
-In addition, the C1 Pure Suction model doesn't have a HEPA-rated post-motor filter as standard, though air filtration performance is still superb thanks to its allergen-sealed body.
-Besides, you can always purchase a HEPA-rated filter from the manufacturer if you need that extra layer of filtration.
+Unfortunately, the C1 Pure Suction model doesn't come with a HEPA-rated post-motor filter as standard, though air filtration performance is still superb thanks to its allergen-sealed body and thick cloth dirtbags.
+Besides, you can always purchase a HEPA-rated filter from the manufacturer if you need that additional level of air filtration performance.

-Unfortunately, this vacuum's maximum battery life of roughly half an hour isn't very long, so you need to work fast when cleaning larger rooms.
-Its dirt compartment is small, so it needs regular emptying.
-This basic variant only comes with a dusting brush, crevice tool, and upholstery tool; you need to upgrade to the more expensive 'Cat & Dog' variant if you want a turbo brush attachment as well as a filter with a HEPA designation.
-That said, the standard filter is rated as able to trap 99.98% of fine particulate matter, which will be sufficient for most people without allergies.
+Unfortunately, this vacuum's maximum battery life of roughly half an hour is very short by the standards of other high-end cordless vacuums, so you'll have to work fast when cleaning larger rooms.
+Its dirt compartment is also relatively small for a vacuum of this type, and as a result, you'll need to empty it often.
+This basic variant only comes with a dusting brush, crevice tool, and upholstery tool; you have to upgrade to the more expensive 'Cat & Dog' variant if you want a turbo brush attachment and a filter with a HEPA rating.
+That said, the standard filter is rated as able to trap 99.98% of fine particulate matter, which will be more than sufficient for most people without serious allergies.

-While Miele and Dyson vacuums tend to occupy a similar premium price point, their offerings tend to target different kinds of uses.
+While Miele and Dyson's vacuums tend to occupy a similar premium price point, their offerings target different uses.
 Dyson specializes in lightweight cordless vacuums with a broad attachment set, while Miele focuses mainly on better-built canister models that are a superior option for longer cleaning sessions.
-You can see our recommendations for the best Dyson vacuums here.
+You can see our recommendations for the best Dyson vacuums.

 Miele offers a wide range of vacuum cleaners, though their canister lineup is the broadest.
 Miele vacuums are usually easier to maintain and have far more quality-of-life features than most Shark or BISSELL vacuums.
 They also deliver similarly strong performance on a variety of surfaces compared to alternatives from other high-end brands like Dyson and feel much better built, but their selection of included attachments tends to be a lot smaller.

-You can also check out our recommendations for the best Shark, BISSELL, and Dyson vacuums separately.
+You can also check out our recommendations for the best Shark and BISSELL vacuums separately.

-Miele has a diverse lineup of vacuums, and their naming convention can sometimes be a little confusing.
+Miele has a diverse lineup of vacuums, and their naming convention can sometimes be confusing.

 Canister Models